Fey0xFF/Career-Resources/README.md

 2. **Creating Issues**: If you have ideas for new sections or spot any issues with the current content, open an Issue to start a discussion.

 Below are a few broad categories we’re looking to cover, but don’t feel limited—if something else would help the community, suggest it or go ahead and add it!

+### Community SOC Analysts

+Contributing to this repo allows you directly showcase your contribution to an open source project you can share on your resume and on socials with others.
+Go for it!

 ## Interview Prep